laravel/docs/routing.md

 <a name="explicit-binding"></a>
 ### Explicit Binding

 To register an explicit binding, use the router's `model` method to specify the class for a given parameter.
-You should define your explicit model bindings in the `boot` method of the `RouteServiceProvider` class:
+You should define your explicit model bindings at the beginning of the `boot` method of your `RouteServiceProvider` class:

+    /**
+     * Define your route model bindings, pattern filters, etc.
+     *
+     * @return void
+     */
     public function boot()
     {
         Route::model('user', App\Models\User::class);

+        // ...
     }

 Next, define a route that contains a `{user}` parameter: